 - Superintendents are responsible for directing show pen setup. - In addition to tattooing, steers that will be going to state fair are to be tagged with the electronic ID tags.
 Information forthcoming from Dan Jennings regarding obtaining the tags.
 Each tag should be recorded to the nomination sheet.
 All paperwork should be sent to Dan Jennings. - All animals must be broke to lead.
 The superintendents reserve the right to dismiss any animal disrupting the class from the show. - All steers must be dehorned.
 Any steer deemed hazardous will not be allowed to show. - Registration papers must be present and in 4-H'ers name for purebred animals (with the exception of those breed associations who will not issue registration certificates until performance data is collected.)
 If there are more than four entries in a breed, a new class will be formed. - All non-registered breeding beef animals will show as a Crossbred. - Any bull calf must be born between January 1 and May 1 of the current year.
-These animals will not be eligible to show for the championship. - All market beef animals must be tattooed for identification purposes and weighed in early February to be eligible to show.
+These animals will not be eligible to show for the championship.

+- All market beef animals must be tattooed for identification purposes and weighed in early February to be eligible to show.
 Steers must have on a halter at the weigh-in.
-A total of two market animals may be exhibited at the 4-H Show including the beef and dairy classes. - Steers will be weighed prior to the show and divided into weight classes.
-The Champion and Reserve Champion of each weight class will show for Grand Champion and Reserve Grand Champion Market Beef Overall. - Dying or artificially changing the color of an animal is prohibited.
+A total of two market animals may be exhibited at the 4-H Show including the beef and dairy classes. - Market Beef will be weighed prior to the show and divided into weight classes.
+The Champion and Reserve Champion of each weight class will show for Grand Champion and Reserve Grand Champion Market Beef Overall. - Exhibitors are responsible for all bedding for your animal- NO STRAW (saw dust and chips acceptable) - Exhibitors are responsible for dividers/gates between animals. - Dying or artificially changing the color of an animal is prohibited.
 Coloring agents may be used ONLY UP TO THE HOCK.
 Powders are not allowed on any part of the animal.
 Superintendents reserve the right to perform the "white towel" test.
 If an animal fails test, it will be placed at the bottom of class.
 Beef animals are to be shown in their natural conformation.
 The use of false tail heads is prohibited.
 The addition of hair, hemp, or any similar substance to any part of an animal is prohibited.
 No tail ties will be allowed for breeding stock or steers.
 Excess adhesive on the legs should not be used.
-Because of the issues that may arise from selling these animals at market, these animals will not be allowed to participate in the 4-H Livestock Auction
+Because of the issues that may arise from selling these animals at market, these animals will not be allowed to participate in the 4-H Livestock Auction - Read general livestock and health regulations thoroughly - All animals must be in place an hour before vet check designation.